ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/01-esql/assignment.md

 FROM logs-proxy.otel-default
 | GROK body.text "%{IPORHOST:client_ip} %{USER:ident} %{USER:auth} \\[%{HTTPDATE:timestamp}\\] \"%{WORD:http_method} %{NOTSPACE:request_path} HTTP/%{NUMBER:http_version}\" %{NUMBER:status_code} %{NUMBER:body_bytes_sent:int} \"%{DATA:referrer}\" \"%{DATA:user_agent}\""
 | WHERE status_code IS NOT NULL
-| EVAL @timestamp = DATE_PARSE("dd/MMM/yyyy:HH:mm:ss Z", timestamp) // use embedded timestamp as record timestamp
+| EVAL @timestamp = DATE_PARSE("dd/MMM/yyyy:HH:mm:ss Z", timestamp)
 | STATS status_count = COUNT() BY status_code, minute = BUCKET(@timestamp, "1 min")
 ```

 > [!NOTE]
 > If the resulting graph does not default to a bar graph plotted over time, click on the Pencil icon in the upper-right of the graph and change the graph type to `Bar`

 This is a useful graph, and you can clearly see the advantage of parsing the log line vs. simply searching for specific error codes.
-Here, we can just generally graph by `status_code` and additionally split the data by, say, `request_path`.

 ## Saving our visualization to a dashboard